Indigenous service in Australia's armed forces in peace and war

 This is remarkable chiefly because at the point of Federation Australia was still expanding white settlement in many remote parts of the continent, and the brutal (often violent) process by which Indigenous people were dispossessed of their traditional lands – often referred to as the “Frontier War” – was a recent memory.
 The remaining Indigenous population, believed to have been reduced by three quarters during the colonial period, existed as a marginalised, neglected, and severely disadvantaged group on the fringes of white society.

-Despite discriminatory provisions in early federal legislation which excluded “full-blooded” Aboriginal and Torres Strait Islander people from census calculations and exempted them (and other races “not substantially of European origin or descent”) from military service in time of war, a small number of Indigenous men – perhaps as many as a dozen – are now known to have served in both colonial and federal contingents during the Boer War in South Africa (1899–1902).
-Although those who served in the ranks were most likely men whose heritage was not so marked as to cause them to be debarred from enlistment, at least two men who accompanied the 1st Australian Commonwealth Horse contingent in 1902 were described as “black trackers”.
-The total number of Indigenous men sent in this capacity is still unresolved.
+Discriminatory provisions in early federal legislation excluded so-called “full-blooded” Aboriginal and Torres Strait Islander people from census calculations.
+In a similar vein, Commonwealth policy-makers generally expected that Aboriginal and Torres Strait Islander men (and other men “not substantially of European origin or descent”) would be exempted from military service in time of war, and this was codified in a 1910 amendment to the Defence Act 1903.
+Despite this discrimination, a small number of Indigenous men – perhaps as many as fifteen are now estimated (Michael Bell AWM) to have served in both colonial and federal contingents during the Boer War in South Africa (1899–1902).
+As of July 2021 this number is 10 confirmed Aboriginal soldiers.
+These identified soldiers represent service from across Australia and the issue of heritage appears not to have impeded their enlistment, as the majority of the recruits could be readily identifiable as Aboriginal.
+At least two men who accompanied the 1st Australian Commonwealth Horse contingent in 1902 listed their occupation as “black tracker” or “police tracker”.
+As with all other Australians who served in this conflict, all of the identified Aboriginal men volunteered for service and received service numbers.

 First World War

 When the First World War (1914–18) began, Australia used general enlistment to raise the Australian Imperial Force, separate to its home defence forces, and sent this overseas.
 Although the “substantially of European origin” rule still applied in recruiting for the AIF, many Aboriginal and Torres Strait Islander people were still accepted for enlistment, apparently because their racial background was overlooked if they had not lived in a tribal environment.
-Even a few “full-blooded” Indigenous Australians (like Douglas Grant and Frederick Prentice) were accepted because they had been raised in white households.
+Even a few “full-blooded” Indigenous Australians (like Douglas Grant 6020 and William Joseph Punch 5435) were accepted because they had been raised in white households.
 In 1917 the rule was modified to accept men who could satisfy a medical officer that they had “one parent of European origin”.

 Aboriginal and Torres Strait Islander people served in practically all branches and units of the AIF: infantry, light horse, artillery, engineers, and even the flying corps (though not as airmen).
 They saw action in the Middle East as well as on the Western Front.
-The casualty rate (those killed, wounded, gassed, sick, or taken prisoner) among “black diggers” was proportionally as heavy as the whole of the AIF’s.
-Indigenous men won a number of decorations for gallantry in the field, including four Distinguished Conduct Medals and 17 Military Medals.
-Some reached non-commissioned rank, and Alfred John Hearps from Tasmania briefly served as a second lieutenant until he was killed in 1916, making him probably the first commissioned officer of Aboriginal heritage.
+The casualty rate (those killed, wounded, gassed, sick, or taken prisoner) among Aboriginal soldiers was proportionally equal as the whole of the AIF’s.
+Indigenous men won a numerous decorations for gallantry in the field, including four Distinguished Conduct Medals and 26 Military Medals.
+Some reached non-commissioned rank, and Alfred John Hearps 409, from Tasmania briefly served as a second lieutenant until he was killed in 1916, making him probably the first commissioned officer of Aboriginal heritage.
+Lieutenant Colonel Charles Melbourne Johnston is current thought to be the highest ranking officer of Aboriginal heritage during the conflict.

 Second World War

-A similar problem of defining “Indigenousness” exists for the Second World War (1939–45), where estimates of the number of Indigenous men and women who served have ranged between 3,000 and 6,000.
-Again, it seems certain that recent figures have become inflated with the names of persons who, although unquestionably of Indigenous heritage, either did not present themselves as Indigenous or did not know of, identify with, or wish to acknowledge their background.
-The lists of names maintained by several federal and state agencies and organisations are also known to contain many errors and doubtful entries, but as yet insufficient work has been undertaken to resolve these.
+Due to the same restrictions placed on Indigenous enlistment for the Second World War the accuracy and certainly of enlistment numbers exists for the Second World War (1939–45), where estimates of the number of Indigenous men and women who served have have now grown to between 6,500 and 7,000.
+Again, it seems certain that recent figures have become inflated with the names of persons who, although unquestionably of Indigenous heritage, either did not present themselves as Indigenous or did not know of, or identify with, or wish to acknowledge their background.
+The list of names maintained by several federal and state agencies and organisations are also known to contain many errors and doubtful entries, but as the research continues to be undertaken to resolve these issues and a willingness of these families.
+Communities to now identify the numbers continue to grow.

 Australia in 1939 followed the practice of the First World War and raised a Second AIF, in which many Indigenous men duly enlisted despite continuance of the requirement that they be “substantially of European origin”.
-As a consequence, “black diggers” were to be found serving in the overseas campaigns of 1940–41, including the Western Desert, Greece and Crete, and Syria.
+As a consequence, Indigenous service people were to be found serving in the overseas campaigns of 1940–41, including the Western Desert, Greece and Crete, and Syria.
 After Japan’s entry into the war, Indigenous service continued in the south-east Asian and south-west Pacific theatres.
-Black soldiers fought and died in Malaya and Singapore, in Papua and New Guinea, in Bougainville and Borneo.
+Indigenous soldiers fought and died in Malaya and Singapore, in Papua and New Guinea, in Bougainville and Borneo.

 It was in 1944, after service in North Africa, Greece, and Crete, followed by service in New Guinea, that Sergeant Reg Saunders was commissioned lieutenant, having attended the Officer’s Cadet Training Unit at Seymour in Victoria.
-Widely reported at the time as the first commissioned Aboriginal officer in the army, it now seems truer to say that he was the first recognisably black officer.
-Hearps served briefly as second lieutenant in 1916, but it is still unclear to what extent his heritage was known or recognised during his service, whereas Saunders’ origins were proudly made apparent.
+Widely reported at the time as the first commissioned Aboriginal officer in the army, it now seems truer to say that he was the first identified Aboriginal officer.
+Alfred Hearps served briefly as second lieutenant in 1916, but it is still unclear to what extent he identified with his heritage or he was recognised during his service, whereas Saunders’ origins were proudly made apparent.

-In the Second World War services other than the army also began accepting Aboriginal and Torres Strait Islander recruits into their ranks alongside white personnel.
-Although only anecdotal evidence exists in the case of the RAN, the Royal Australian Air Force (RAAF) had several airmen of Indigenous heritage.
+In the Second World War services other than the army also began accepting Indigenous recruits into their ranks alongside non-indigenous personnel.
+Although, again no accurate numbers can be estimated Indigenous service is apparent in the case of the RAN, the Royal Australian Air Force (RAAF) had several airmen of Indigenous heritage.
 First among these (but unknown at the time) was Pilot Officer David Paul, a bomber pilot who was shot down over the Aegean Sea in 1943; while still a prisoner of the Germans, he was awarded the Distinguished Flying Cross in 1944.
 That same year Sergeant Len Waters became the RAAF’s first Aboriginal fighter pilot and served in the Netherlands East Indies (NEI, now Indonesia).
 In August 1945 Flight Sergeant Arnold Lockyer was shot down over Celebes, NEI, and was killed by his captors six days after Japan’s surrender.
+RAAF indigenous services numbers are growing with additional research.

 A major difference to Indigenous service during the Second World War was the emergence of dedicated but usually auxiliary Aboriginal and Torres Strait Islander units raised for service within Australia.
 First noted of these was a special platoon raised in 1940 at the army’s training camp in Wangaratta, Victoria, but soon afterwards followed the Northern Territory Special Reconnaissance Unit (NTSRU) in Arnhem Land.
 The NTSRU was disbanded in 1943, its role taken over by the white North Australia Observer Unit, which remained heavily reliant on Indigenous employees as guides and to help its members live off the land.